knightsUCF/SpaceGame/design/design.md

+# So we are starting on the code here

 # Code so far for procedural generation

+        // make new star system

+        void GenerateNewStarSystem(Vector3 origin)
+        {
+        }

+And using the helper method:

+        void FindRandomNumberBetweenMinAndMax(int min, int max)
+        {
+            int randomNumber;
+            return randomNumber;
+        }